eclipse-aspectj/aspectj/docs/developer/IDE.md

-Please refer to the [AspectJ Development Environment Guide](https://www.eclipse.org/aspectj/doc/next/devguide/printable.html) for more details about on-board AspectJ tools, such as _ajc_ (compiler), _ajdoc_ (aspect-enriched Javadoc), _aj_ (load-time weaving helper), AspectJ Browser (simple visualisation tool for cross-cutting aspect structure) as well as basic information about load-time weaving configuration and the built-in Ant task for AspectJ.
+Please refer to the [AspectJ Development Environment Guide](https://www.eclipse.org/aspectj/doc/next/devguide/printable.html) for more details about on-board AspectJ tools, such as _ajc_ (compiler), _ajdoc_ (aspect-enriched Javadoc), _aj_ (load-time weaving helper) as well as basic information about load-time weaving configuration and the built-in Ant task for AspectJ.

 ## IDE support